-Members are defined in the Trading System as participants, and each participant is assigned a unique MPID (Market Participant ID) code.
-The MPID is a mnemonic with a maximum of five characters used by the Exchange to denote the same individual participant across their systems.
+Members are defined in the Trading System as participants and each participant is assigned a unique MPID (Market Participant ID) code.
+The MPID is a mnemonic with a maximum of eight characters used by the Exchange to denote the same individual participant across their systems.

 Each participant takes part in the trading activity with one or several unique participant identification codes.
-To each participant users are connected.
-The Exchange grants access to participants to trading on certain markets and products.
+The Exchanges grant access to participants to trading on certain markets and products.

-The individual user must possess authorization to trade as stipulated in Section 2.3 in the Exchange Rules.
+The individual user must possess authorization to trade as set out in Section 4.4 of the Nasdaq Nordic Member Rules and Section 4.4 in the Nasdaq Baltic Member Rules.